isomerpages/govtech-stp/pages/FAQtech.md

 <li>Screenshot of your application status or payment invoice</li>
 <li>(If applicable) FIN and FIN expiry number of your employee(s)</li>
 </ul>
-Requests to have the approval letter sent to a different email address, i.e. not stated in the application, will not be entertained.
+Requests to have the approval letter sent to a different email address, not stated in the application, will not be entertained.

 <div id="TravellerDetails"></div>